 You should ask questions regarding the recovery like:

 - Pain: Pain is usual after the surgery for several days.
 So you need to take some pain relievers to control the pain.
 It is important to control pain because it will help you to take rest and increase your recovery with the activities.
 Your doctor may prescribe you pain reliever according to your health conditions and the type of liposuction which had done.
 If your pain reliever is not effective or become ineffective, you should consult your doctor.

 - Stitches: Stitches may take 10-1 day to heal after the surgery.
 You should always follow the instructions regarding covering and dressing the stitches.
-Doctor may suggest not taking shower until it is cleared.
-Doctor may advice antibiotics to prevent from any type of infections.
+The doctor may suggest not taking shower until it is cleared.
+The doctor may advise antibiotics to prevent any type of infections.
 Consult your doctor if you find redness, swelling, bleeding or any type of fluid from the stitches.

 - Compression Garments and Bandages: Your doctor will give specific instructions to wear a compression garment or bandages for several weeks to help reduce swelling and bruising.
 It can also relieve your pain.

 - Watch for the complications: Be aware of possible complications during the recovery and contact to your doctor immediately if you find anything like fever, worsening pain, or more swelling than expected.
 Other warning signs of a complication are shortness of breath, chest pain, or leg pain, redness.

 - Back to the normal routine: Don’t be so fast to go back to your normal routine.
 It may take several days to weeks to return to normal activities.
 It is advised to walk right after liposuction to help the body to start healing.
 Consult the doctor before returning to daily activities, driving, work, sex, and sports.